Trevor Phillips: Political activity

-Multiculturalism: disagreements with Ken Livingstone
+Views on multiculturalism

 Phillips and Livingstone had a frosty relationship throughout Phillips's time on the London Assembly, and Phillips's opposition to multiculturalism saw them clash time and again during his tenure at the CRE.
-In a Times interview in April 2004, Phillips said the government should stop supporting multiculturalism, saying it was out of date and legitimised "separateness" between communities, and instead should "assert a core of Britishness".
+In a The Times interview in April 2004, Phillips said the government should stop supporting multiculturalism, saying it was out of date and legitimised "separateness" between communities, and instead should "assert a core of Britishness".

 In 2006, Livingstone accused Phillips of "pandering to the right" so much that he "would soon join the BNP".
 Phillips replied that his views had been "well documented" and "well supported".
 Phillips has made speeches stating that "it was right to ask hard questions about multicultural Britain".
 Although he apologised for his presentation of research by the Australian academic Michael Poulsen of statistics on levels of segregation, which had led to some controversy, he welcomed the focus on integration of different communities after the launch of A Commission for Integration and Cohesion.
 Phillips subsequently cited later work by, among others, Professor Eric Kaufmann of Birkbeck College, London University, showing that white and non-white segregation in London and Birmingham increased during the census period to 2011.

 After the 2005 riots in France, Phillips warned that "inequality, race and powerlessness" can be "incendiary".
 He was invited to advise the French government and in September 2007 was made a Chevalier de la Légion d'Honneur.